software-students-spring2024/3-python-package-exercise-team-7/README.md

 Put your client_id and client secret you've recieved from Spotify in place of the parameters of the Client class

+# How to Contribute

+1. Download the source code and open it on a code editor

+2. Install pipenv and install the following:

+pipenv install requests
+pipenv install python-dotenv
+pipenv install pytest

+3. Make changes and run unit test for it

+4. Push changes onto a new branch on GitHub

+5. Make a pull request and  wait for a review.
+If accpeted, the branches will be merged and the new code will be uploaded to PyPi

 # Contributors

 * [Denzel](https://github.com/denprud)